Creatine phosphokinase test

-When the total CPK level is very high, it usually means there has been injury or stress to muscle tissue, the heart, or the brain.
+When the total CPK level is very high, it most often means there has been injury or stress to muscle tissue, the heart, or the brain.

 Muscle tissue injury is most likely.
 When a muscle is damaged, CPK leaks into the bloodstream.
-Determining which specific form of CPK is high helps doctors determine which tissue has been damaged.
+Finding which specific form of CPK is high helps determine which tissue has been damaged.

 This test may be used to:

 - Determine if or how badly a muscle is damaged